zkorum/.github/profile/README.md

 Instead of parsing government credentials, we could simply assume that trusted government agencies issuing IDs hold a private key, that could be ~the same as the private key identifying their DNS domain, using the [did:web](https://w3c-ccg.github.io/did-method-web/) method, which is already widely popular in the SSI ecosystem.

 Then, we assume that humans go to their government agency - the Issuer, go through a local KYC there, then on top of a traditional physical passport/ID, the agency delivers peer-to-peer a digital Verifiable Credential to the human - the Holder.
 This Verifiable Credential is digitally signed by the Issuer and address the Holder via his [Decentralized Identifier](https://www.w3.org/TR/did-core/).
 (Here arises a complicated problem: which did:method to use for individuals?
 How to conveniently and securely store keys?
-Privency would provide the toolbox to support a wide variety of did:method and leave the choice to the developers.)
+Privency.tech would provide the toolbox to support a wide variety of did:method and leave the choice to the developers.)

 Finally, when the Holder needs to prove claims in its Verifiable Credential (being French or over 18 to access certain content for example), he can present zk proof of them to the Verifier which is a third-party server application (or a smart contract).